Membership Update: Your Questions Answered

 If an uninsured (non AGB member) shoots at a club venue and injures somebody does AGB insurance provide any cover for the club officers (assuming they are AGB members at the time of the injury)?

-Members should not be shooting alongside non-members, except as detailed in the insurance schedule.
-This is to protect the members as they are all benefiting from the Archery GB insurance, at the same limit of indemnity.
+Members should not be shooting alongside non-members, except as detailed in the insurance schedule (e.g. those on a beginner’s course).
+This is to protect the members as they are all benefiting from the Archery GB insurance, at the same level of cover.

-Only the member is insured should an allegation for negligence be made against the member.
+Only Archery GB members are insured should an allegation for negligence be made against them.
 Any non-member (whether they have insurance with another provider or not) would have to manage any allegation or claim for negligence against them personally.
 This may mean their personal assets are at risk to pay for the defence costs and any award the courts set against them.

 Claims for public liability awards have exceeded £10m in the world of amateur sport and recreation in recent years.
-By being included in Archery GB's Insurance policy there is a consistent approach to the insurance and the cover, for all members.
-There are significant limits which apply to all members – £15,000,000 for public liability exposures and up to £10,000,000 for management liability, that being the personal liability of the committee.
+By being included in the Archery GB Insurances there is a consistent approach to the insurances and their cover, for all members.
+There are significant limits that apply to all members – £15,000,000 for public liability exposures and up to £10,000,000 for management liability, that being the personal liability of the committee.

 Where clubs make their own insurance arrangements, they run the risk of buying limits below these recommended levels.
 This could leave clubs and committee members exposed.

-Archery GB and our insurance advisors spend a lot of time negotiating the cover and it is very comprehensive.
-As with your car and home insurance, cover and cost changes rapidly, and we want to ensure that the sport remains safe and is governed well, and we negotiate this cover on your behalf.
+Archery GB and our insurance advisors spend a lot of time negotiating a comprehensive level of cover.
+As with your car and home insurance, cover and cost changes rapidly, and we want to ensure that the sport and our members remain safe and covered at all times.

 Personal anniversary: